-You’ve probably read oodles of stories, articles, and personal anecdotes on the transformative powers of seeing Churchill’s polar bears.
-And being a flagship tour at Natural Habitat Adventures, you’ve most likely read a lot of them here, on the company’s website and in its columns.
+You’ve probably read oodles of stories, articles and personal anecdotes on the transformative powers of seeing Churchill’s polar bears.
+And you’ve most likely read a lot of them here, on Natural Habitat Adventures’ website and in its blog columns.

 In a fourth study, individuals were given $5 to keep or to pass along to another participant.
 Those who were immersed in nature slides were more likely to make generous decisions, while those who were shown the non-nature slides were greedier.
 In a separate test that did not involve nature images, people placed in a plant-filled, lab-type room reported a higher valuing of “intrinsic aspirations” than those put in the room devoid of plants.